 He also holds honorary professorial appointments at University of Sydney and Monash University School of Public Health.

-In addition to his research profile, he has a long-established national profile in education in Intensive Care Medicine, both at undergraduate and postgraduate levels.
-He was instrumental in establishing the College of Intensive Care Medicine of Australia and New Zealand.
-Professor Myburgh was elected Secretary-General in November 2017 and will hold this office until 2019.
+He has a long-established profile in education in Intensive Care Medicine, both at undergraduate and postgraduate levels.
+He was instrumental in establishing the College of Intensive Care Medicine of Australia and New Zealand, serving as President from 2010-2012.

 For services to medicine, he was made an Officer of the Order of Australia in 2014.